crabcanon/crabcanon.github.com/about/index.md

 <div class="about-page">
   <p class="sidebar-title about-me">About me.</p>
   <p class="about-p">My name is Ye Huang.
 I currently work as an Engineer at <mark><a href="https://www.huawei.com/">Huawei</a></mark>.
-Since I've updated "about me" for quite many times, I really have no idea how to introduce myself this time.
-Sorry for now...:cactus:
+Since I've updated "About me" for quite many times, I really have no clue how I'm supposed to introduce myself for now...sorry:cactus:
   <p class="about-p">Want more?</p>
   <ul class="list">
     <li><a href="https://www.linkedin.com/in/huang-ye-4256684a/">Linkedin</a> | <a href="https://github.com/crabcanon">Github</a> | <a href="https://www.codewars.com/users/crabcanon">Codewars</a> | <a href="http://www.zhihu.com/people/ye-huang-7-35">『知乎』</a></li>